gaow051001/Gatsby_Personal_Website/README.md

 # Gatsby_Personal_Website

  Gatsby Project
- Focus on Design and Implementation of JS in GatsbyJS Look into GraphQL, given the time and item that need it
+ Focus on Design and Implementation of JS in GatsbyJS.
+ Look into GraphQL, given the time and item that need it.

  Task to Complete: